neuvector/neuvector-helm/README.md

 $ oc new-project neuvector
 ```

 - Create a new service account **if** you don't want to use the 'default'.
 Specify the service account name in charts' values.yaml file.
+Note: This step is only for OpenShift 3.x.
 ```console
 $ oc create serviceaccount neuvector -n neuvector
 ```

 - Grant Service Account Access to the Privileged SCC.
 Please replace the service account name that you plan to use.
+Note: This step is only for OpenShift 3.x.
 ```console
 $ oc -n neuvector adm policy add-scc-to-user privileged -z default
 ```